BioJulia/ReadDatastores.jl/docs/src/index.md

 ReadDatastores provides a set of datastore types for storing and randomly accessing sequences from read datasets.
 Each datastore type is optimised to the type of read data stored.

+Using these data-stores grants greater performance than using text files that store reads (see FASTX.jl, XAM.jl, etc.) since the sequences are stored in BioSequences.jl succinct bit encodings already, and preset formats/layouts of the binary files means no need to constantly validate the input.

-- A paired read datastore is provided for paired-end reads and long mate-pairs.
+- A paired read datastore is provided for paired-end reads and long mate-pairs (Illumina MiSeq etc).
+- A long read datastore is provided for long-reads (Nanopore, PacBio etc.)
+- A linked read datastore is provided for shorter reads that are linked or grouped using some additional (typically proximity based) tag (10x).

+Also included is the ability to buffer these datastores, sacrificing some RAM, for faster iteration / sequential access of the reads in the datastore.

 ## Installation